Utah's Original Oktoberfest is back.

 The origins of Oktoberfest date back to 19th-century Bavaria, when King Ludwig called for a state fair in Munich to celebrate his autumn marriage.
 Here in Utah, it wasn’t until 1972 — 1 year after Snowbird opened — when the festival took root.

 The annual festival includes a biergarten offering more than 50 varieties of beer.
 This includes traditional German-style beers and those made by Utah breweries, including Moab Brewery, Bohemian, Uinta and Squatters.
 Save a few dollars on beers by reusing your previously-purchased, 1-liter Snowbird Oktoberfest beer stein or mug.
 Or buy a new mug, keep coming back every year and start a collection — either way.
 For other libation options, visit the outdoor bar at The Forklift.
 Oktoberfest food choices include select German favorites, such as bratwurst, weisswurst, sauerkraut, apple strudel, spaetzle, beef rouladen, pretzels and Bavarian roasted almonds.
 Beer and food are purchased a la carte.

-Special Note: Due to the overwhelming popularity of this event and limited parking at the resort, we strongly encourage guests to consider carpooling.
-To that end, during these event days, Snowbird will be charging a fee for parking in lots accessed via Entries 1, 2 and 4.
+Note: Due to the overwhelming popularity of this event and limited parking at the resort, we strongly encourage guests to consider carpooling.
+To that end, during these event days, Snowbird will be charging a fee of $10 for parking in lots accessed via Entries 1, 2 and 4.
 There is no Oktoberfest parking at Entry 3.

 No pets are allowed in the canyon, in the lodges or kept in vehicles during your visit, except by special permit (canyon residents, rescue and service dogs).
 Little Cottonwood Canyon is part of the Salt Lake City Protected Watershed.
 For more information, visit keepitpure.com.